aka: Mexican American War

 - Divided States of America: California was briefly a separate country early in the war.
 Arguably, this is Divided States of Mexico, but...

-- Also, the permissibility of slavery in the territories acquired from Mexico were one of a cluster of major causes of the actual case of Divided States, the Civil War.
+- Also, the permissibility of slavery in the territories acquired from Mexico were one of a cluster of major causes of the actual case of Divided States, The American Civil War.

 - The Empire: Neither sides called themselves empires, but they certainly shared many traits of empires, especially Mexico, which had briefly been an empire, 1821-1823, just after its independence.
 It became an empire again between 1864-1867.

 - Expanded States of America: The United States ended up annexing half of Mexico, though that half it was mostly uninhabited at the time.

 - Four-Star Badass: Both Zachary Taylor and Winfield Scott won every battle they fought.

 - There's not a lot of Mexicans who like how it ended.
 Bringing up this war is one of the easiest sources of Misplaced Nationalism in Mexico today.

 - A few Americans didn't like it either, as it led into The American Civil War.
 On one side, Abraham Lincoln and other anti-slavery ideologues saw the war as an attempt to expand slavery, what with most of its biggest proponents being from the Southern states.note On the other, many Americans expected the annexation of far more territory from Mexico (if not the whole thing), not just the thinly-populated north, even though such a conquest would've been far more than America could bite off, let alone chew, at the time.